onflow/FlowYieldVaults/docs/autobalancer-restart-recurring-proposal.md

 1. **AutoBalancer Registration**

-   When a Tide is created, the AutoBalancer issues TWO capabilities:
+   When a YieldVault is created, the AutoBalancer issues TWO capabilities:
    - `Execute` capability - for FlowTransactionScheduler to execute transactions
    - `Schedule` capability - for Supervisor to directly call `scheduleNextRebalance()`